ec1oud/evproduction.org/wiki/Main_Page.md

 capitalist financing involved, which means that for now it's a kit car.
 As the momentum builds, Jerry plans to get the bodies into larger-scale production, and eventually to sell finished cars.
-[A few others](/wiki/EVProduction:Community_Portal "wikilink") are hashing out the rest of the details.
+[A few others](/wiki/EVProduction:Community_Portal "wikilink") are hashing out some of the other details.

 -   [Latest Progress](/wiki/Progress_Pics "wikilink")
 -   [The Yahoo group](http://autos.groups.yahoo.com/group/EVProduction/)